andipro123/Vish-21-Tech-Guide/README.md

 ### Discord
 Please rename yourself on discord as: \<role> \<Team Code>(if assigned) \<name>

-* For e.g. if you are a speaker called Shubham with team code as Cherry, rename yourself as
+* For e.g. if you are a Speaker called Shubham with team code as Cherry, rename yourself as

   ```
   S Cherry Shubham
   ```

-* For e.g. if you are an adjudicator called Rahib, rename yourself as
+* For e.g. if you are an adjudicator(Judge) called Rahib, rename yourself as

   ```
-  A Rahib
+  J Rahib
   ```